Do I have to go on a placement during my PhD? I don't want to go into industry.

 PIPS must be the equivalent of 3 months.
 You have the option to do the placement in either a 3-month block or as a series of shorter blocks over a longer period of time.
-This can be a discussion between yourself and your supervisor and will also be dependent on the nature of the placement and the needs of the host organisation.
+This can be agreed through a discussion between yourself and your supervisor to minimise disruption to your PhD.
+It will also be dependent on the nature of the placement and the needs of the host organisation.

 Where can I get help with planning and organising my placement?

 Our PIPs scheme is organised by all three White Rose Universities.
-You will be invited to annual PIPS Info Sessions organised locally in Leeds, Sheffield and York.
-In each university there are staff who are responsible for the Training and Development of PhD students and co-ordinate activity at a local level:
+You will be invited to annual PIPS Information Sessions organised locally in Leeds, Sheffield and York.
+These sessions will be co-ordinated by the PIPS Contacts. in each University.

 We will work with you to help you find your own placement opportunity, as this allows you to choose a PIPS which best meets your requirements.
 There is plenty of support available from your local training managers to help you select and secure your placement.
-In addition, there are a number of high quality PIPS opportunities which are circulated directly to eligible students throughout the year.
-Please look out for these, which will be sent to you by email.
+In addition, there are a number of high quality PIPS opportunities which are alerted to us throughout the year.
+These are added to this website – See list of PIPS Opportunities on the right-hand-side of each page.
+Students will be alerted via email each time a new opportunity is added.
+Please look out for these.
 If you are not receiving these PIPS alerts then please contact WRDTP@leeds.ac.uk.

 What types of internships are suitable?

 PIPS are expected to be discrete projects (or a series of smaller projects).
 They should be planned to provide you with experience at a level appropriate for a postgraduate student.
 The following are common PIPS experiences, but could be in any suitable field so don’t feel constrained by these suggestions:

 - Review or analysis of manufacturing, processing or production techniques